 - 1 teaspoon ground cinnamon

-- 2 berries cardamom (only the content)
+- 2 pods cardamom pods (only the seeds)

-- 1/2 teaspoon nutmeg (ground)
+- 1/2 teaspoon nutmeg (grated)

 - 1/4 teaspoon mixed peppercorns